All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Model Class Reliance

-The proof for Theorem \ref{thm:mcr-consistent} follows a similar structure to that of Theorem \ref{thm:mcr-conserve-bounds}, but incorporates Theorem \ref{thm:MR-unif}'s uniform bound on MR estimation error ($\mathcal{Q}_{3}$ term), as well as an additional uniform bound on the probability that any model has in-sample loss too far its expected loss ($\epsilon_{3}$ term).
+Theorem \ref{thm:mcr-consistent} can allow us to infer an ``inner'' bound that is contained within the interval $[MCR_{-}(\epsilon),MCR_{+}(\epsilon)]$ with high probability.
+In Figure \ref{fig:Illustration-of-terms}, we illustrate the result of Theorem \ref{thm:mcr-consistent}, and give a sketch of the proof.
+This proof follows a similar structure to that of Theorem \ref{thm:mcr-conserve-bounds}, but incorporates Theorem \ref{thm:MR-unif}'s uniform bound on MR estimation error ($\mathcal{Q}_{\text{in}}$ term), as well as an additional uniform bound on the probability that any model has in-sample loss too far from its expected loss ($\epsilon_{\text{in}}$ term).